born3am/spoilerator/README.md

 ## About

-Spoilerator is a web application that provides movie spoilers before the movie even starts.
+The Spoilerator is a web application that provides movie spoilers before the movie even starts.
 It uses TMDB API to fetch movie data and MISTRAL AI API to generate spoilers.

 ## Stack
   - React
   - TypeScript
   - Vite
+  - Cline for VS code
   - Mistral AI API
   - TMDB API